praveentcom/devmdx/README.md

 ##### Assets and trademarks

-Logos and trademarks in `public/images/tech-icons` and elsewhere are the property of their respective owners and are used here for identification purposes only.
+Logos and trademarks are the property of their respective owners and are used here for identification purposes only.
 If you are an owner and would like your asset removed or attributed differently, please open an issue.

 ---